Checkmarx: Research

-Checkmarx was founded in Israel by Maty Siman, the company's CTO, and has over 900 employees.
-Emmanuel Benzaquen has served as the CEO since 2006.

-In 2017, Checkmarx acquired Codebashing, an application security training company.
-In 2018, Checkmarx acquired Custodela, a company that provides software security program development as well as consulting services.

 In November 2019, the company's security research team uncovered a number of vulnerabilities affecting Google and Samsung smartphones.
-The vulnerabilities allowed an attacker to take remote control of smartphone apps, giving them the ability to take photos, record video and conversations, and identify the phone’s location.
+The vulnerabilities allowed an attacker to take remote control of smartphone apps, giving them the ability to take photos, record video and conversations, and identify the phone's location.
 The research team submitted a report to the Android security team at Google and continued to provide feedback as the vulnerabilities were addressed.

 In January 2020, Checkmarx detailed multiple security vulnerabilities with the Trifo Ironpie robot vacuum.
 The company has also uncovered issues with Amazon Alexa, Meetup, and Tinder, among others.